virtual-labs/engineers-forum/ph4/services/onboarding-process.md

 To include or customize an experiment, follow these steps:

 1. **Update `experiment.json`:** Add any new items or updates to the side menu or simulation by modifying the `experiment.json` file.
 2. **Fill Out Instructions:** Ensure all instructions in the side menu are complete and properly linked.
+For more details about the side menu, please refer to [this document](https://github.com/virtual-labs/ph3-lab-mgmt/blob/master/docs/exp-side-menu.org).
 3. **Populate Existing Files:** Once you have the repository, make sure to populate the existing files as required.
 Avoid adding unnecessary files.

 ### Basic Requirements for the Experiments